 Let’s ask the question again: Why does it make sense to not budget any marketing dollars for metasearch, instead of increasing it?

-The answer is that our change in perspective on metasearch changes the characterization of our spend on metasearch marketing.
+The answer is that our change in perspective on metasearch changes the characterisation of our spend on metasearch marketing.

 Subscribing to a commercial solution that keeps the complexity of metasearch marketing under control and provides you with an optimal ROAS means that your marketing should be ongoing.
 You avoid arbitrary disruptions to your marketing efforts based on fixed marketing budgets.
 Ongoing, uncapped, marketing spend in this manner makes sense because these costs tend to be lower than OTA commissions, and offer all the benefits of direct booking.